joey2point0/Filament_Buffer_Drybox/README.md

 Mounting

-1. Measure approximately XXXXmm from the bottom of the container and mark the middle.
+1. Measure approximately 119mm from the bottom of the container and mark the middle.
 2. Drill a 1/8" hole and hang the \[a\]\_Spool\_Arm_Exterior.STL using the bottom screw hole.
 3. Orient the \[a\]\_Spool\_Arm_Exterior.STL so that the edges are relatively square to the bottom of the container
 4. Mark the two remaining holes and drill.
 5. Mount the Assembly, sandwiching the container in between \[a\]\_Spool\_Arm\_Exterior.STL and \[a\]\_Spool\_Arm\_Catch.STL

 ### Future Design Considerations

+Catch clearance and longevity of current design

 ## Filament Buffer